 1. Premier League relegation favourites: AFC Bournemouth

 Can AFC Bournemouth be relegated from the Premier League this year?
 While they have slightly started better than many expected, Bournemouth is still one of the favourites to be relegated this season.
 The Cherries are the second most likely side to go down with odds, at the time of writing (27.10.22 ) of 4/7, meaning there is a 62.11% likelihood they will go straight back down to the EFL Championship.
-If you want to see the latest Premier League odds, these sports betting sites offer an array of available markets.

 Like Nottingham Forest and Fulham, AFC Bournemouth returned to the Premier League this season after a two-year absence.
 As one of three promoted clubs, the South Coast club instantly became favourites to be relegated.
 Although they defeated Aston Villa 2-0 on the opening day of the season at their home ground, the Vitality Stadium.
 Bournemouth struggled afterwards.
 Heavy defeats to Manchester City, Arsenal, and Liverpool saw manager Scott Parker be dismissed.
 While interim manager Gary O’Neil did temporarily revive their fortunes, AFC Bournemouth remains strong favourites for relegation.